-The terms of office of the three Commissioners remunerated by the UK Government run from 8 August 2017, when the Treaty came into force, until 7 August 2021.
+The current Commissioners have been reappointed to their roles from 1 April 2022 for a further three year term.
 As the Commission was established under Treaty it will continue to exist until the Treaty obligations are terminated by mutual agreement between the UK Government and the Irish Government.
-The reappointment of Commissioners, if necessary, is a matter for the UK and Irish Governments.

-Staff appointments to the UK Secretariat are made in accordance with Civil Service recruitment and selection policy, which requires appointments to be made strictly on merit and through fair and open competition.
+Staff appointments to the UK Secretariat are made in accordance with civil service recruitment and selection policy, which requires appointments to be made strictly on merit and through fair and open competition.